-Do not mix up it with the acupuncture (a practice based on traditional Chinese treatment), it is something different from that.
-Dry needling is related to the modern western medicine principles which is also supported by research
+Do not mix up it with acupuncture (a practice based on traditional Chinese treatment), it is something different from that.
+Dry needling is related to modern western medicine principles which are also supported by research

 Benefits of trigger point dry needling technique

 It may provide relief for muscular pain and stiffness.
-This process helps to ease the trigger points which result in flexibility and improve mobility.
-This is the reason; the trigger point dry needling method is used to treat sports injuries during sports rehabilitation treatment, muscle pain and fibromyalgia pain (stiffness, tendons and joints pain).
+This process helps to ease the trigger points which results in flexibility and improved mobility.
+This is the reason; the trigger point dry-needling method is used to treat sports injuries during sports rehabilitation treatment, muscle pain, and fibromyalgia pain (stiffness, tendons, and joint pain).

 Trigger point dry needling is useful for the conditions

 - Chronic pain

 - It is a medical practice that originated in china that requires stimulating certain points of the body.
 In this process, the skin is penetrated using a needle to reduce pain and cure various health conditions.